IMLS/estimating-wifi/README.md

 Rabbit serves as a stand-alone API proxy for [Directus](https://directus.io/).

 There is only one endpoint provided: `/validate/<collection>/`.
 The only action is `POST`.
-This endpoint takes an arbitrary array of JSON data, grabs the corresponding validation schema for that collection from directus, and returns the result.
+This endpoint takes an arbitrary array of JSON data, grabs the corresponding validation schema for that collection from directus, validates given data against the schema, and returns the result of validation, successful or otherwise.

 Three HTTP headers are required to make this call: